BryanSchuetz/dai/our-work/local-content-master-class.md

 Local content has the potential to provide significant contributions to the host economy from major inward investments.

 DAI’s [Sustainable Business Group](/our-work/solutions/sustainable-business) tackles the growing challenges facing private sector companies (investors, operators, contractors) and public authorities in meeting local content regulations and supporting the sustainable industrial development of host economies through capital investments.

+> "The course has given me great insight... and covered all the important areas of local content: policy, procurement and metrics". *-Project Co-ordinator for Local Content, Ministry of Energy, Ghana*

 These challenges include: